yt-dlp/yt-dlp/CONTRIBUTING.md

 See item 6 of [new extractor tutorial](#adding-support-for-a-new-site) for how to run extractor specific test cases.

-If you want to create a build of yt-dlp yourself, you'll need
+If you want to create a build of yt-dlp yourself, you can follow the Instructions [here](https://github.com/yt-dlp/yt-dlp/blob/master/README.md#compile).

-* python
-* make (only GNU make is supported)
-* pandoc
-* zip
-* nosetests

 ### Adding support for a new site